Frequently Asked Questions: Fractional CMO

 7. How is a fractional CMO different from a marketing consultant or agency?

-Answer: Unlike consultants who work on projects or agencies that execute campaigns, fractional CMOs integrate as senior executives within your organization.
+Answer: Unlike consultants who work on projects or agencies that execute campaigns, fractional CMOs integrate as senior executives within your organisation.
 They attend leadership meetings, take accountability for revenue outcomes, and work across all commercial functions - not just marketing.
 All intellectual property created belongs to your company, and they function with the authority and responsibility of a permanent executive while providing strategic oversight and team development.

 8. How do I find the right fractional CMO or CCO for my business?